graalvm/graalvm-ten-things/README.md

 Python.
 These are written using a new language implementation framework called *Truffle* that makes it possible to implement language interpreters that are both simple and high performance.
-When you write a language interpreter using Truffle, Truffle will automatically use Graal on your behalf to give you a JIT compiler for your language.
-So Graal is not only a JIT compiler and ahead-of-time native compiler for Java, it can also be a JIT compiler for JavaScript, Ruby, R and Python.
+When you write a language interpreter using Truffle, Truffle will automatically use GraalVM on your behalf to give you a JIT compiler for your language.
+So GraalVM is not only a JIT compiler and ahead-of-time native compiler for Java, it can also be a JIT compiler for JavaScript, Ruby, R and Python.